 SECTION TWO represents our region as it changed drastically during the 1800s with colonization by Spain, then Mexico, and mass immigration after it became part of the United States.

-Included in the “land of plenty” side are blackberries, edible greens like Miners’ lettuce and flowering tubers roasted like potatoes, wild strawberries, clover, and a quail.
-On the harsh side of the divide are spiky succulents and a rattlesnake in a dry environment.
+In the “land of plenty” every plant is edible along with a healthy quail.
+On the harsh side of the divide are spiky succulents and a rattlesnake in a dry land.

 The end of the Mexican-American War (1846 – 1848) brought California into the United States.
-Almost immediately, European/American settlers come to California in great numbers following the 1849 Gold Rush.
+Immediately, European/American settlers come to California in great numbers with the Gold Rush.